manell0/MileStone-3-Book-Review/README.md

 ### Typography

-Font font-family: Architects Daughter is used throughout the website with Sans Serif as the fallback font in case of import failure.
+Font font-family: Roboto is used throughout the website with Sans Serif as the fallback font in case of import failure.

 - I use [Google fonts](https://fonts.google.com/) for my font used on the site